nikgraf/webvr-experiments/README.md

 );
 ```

-Right now 100 trees are generated and the user is placed at the center of the forrest.
+Right now 100 trees are generated and the user is placed at the center of the forest.
 Trying it with 1000 trees, led to a laggy experience (MacBook 13", Chrome Canary).

 What bothered me a bit was that for each Tree a fetch request was fired.
 I was hoping that ReactVR would cache the geometry and material.